 It is important to reflect on how violence, specifically intimate partner violence, is connected to racism and oppression.
 Intimate partner violence permeates all socioeconomic levels, gender, ethnicity, and racial backgrounds.
 However, people of color experience disproportionate rates of violence and the movement itself to end sexual and domestic violence replicates oppression, power imbalances, and racism within mainstream and other organizations.
 The barriers to those with poor education, limited job resources, language barriers, or fear of deportation make it difficult for people to find help and support services.
 Black people may fear calling their partner due to the danger of police brutality and racism in the criminal justice system.
-Professor Ijeomma Ogbonnaya’s work highlights the disparities of police violence for Black, Indigenous, and Latina Women.
+Dr. Ijeomma Ogbonnaya’s work highlights the disparities of police violence for Black, Indigenous, and Latina Women.
 Individuals from different races, classes and backgrounds all respond to intimate partner violence in different ways.
 Domestic violence prevention practices that are inclusive and intersectional will help benefit all victims.

-For more information regarding the criminal justice system and IPV.
+For more information regarding the criminal justice system and IPV

 Understanding Anti Racism work